mlayek21/Collision-Free-Trajectory-planning-3dof-Robotmanipulator/README.md

 C-space analysis can be used to study the properties and limitations of a manipulator, such as its reachability, singularities, and collision avoidance

+### Bspline Curve:
+B-spline is a type of curve or surface that is defined by a set of control points and a degree.
+It is a piecewise polynomial curve that is used to approximate a set of data points or to define a smooth curve or surface through a set of design points.

+To understand B-splines, it is helpful to first understand the concept of a polynomial curve.
+A polynomial curve is a curve that is defined by a polynomial equation, which is an equation of the form:

+$y = a_0 + a_1x + a_2x^2 + a3x^3 + \cdots + a_nx^n$

+Where y is the dependent variable and x is the independent variable, and the coefficients a0, a1, a2, etc. are constants that determine the shape of the curve.

+- A B-spline curve is a piecewise polynomial curve that is defined by a set of control points and a degree.
+The curve passes through the control points, and the degree determines the smoothness of the curve.

+- A B-spline curve is constructed by first dividing the set of control points into a series of segments.
+Each segment is defined by a set of control points, and a polynomial curve is fit to each segment.
+The polynomial curves for each segment are then pieced together to form the final B-spline curve.

+- To understand how the polynomial curves are fit to the segments, we need to introduce the concept of basis functions.
+A basis function is a mathematical function that is used to define the shape of a curve or surface.
+For B-splines, the basis functions are polynomials of a particular degree.

+- The polynomial curve for each segment of a B-spline curve is defined as a linear combination of the basis functions for that segment.
+The coefficients of the basis functions are determined by the control points, and they can be calculated using a process called knot insertion.

+- Knot insertion is a method for determining the coefficients of the basis functions in a B-spline curve.
+It involves solving a system of linear equations, in which the control points are the unknowns and the basis functions are the knowns.

+- Once the coefficients of the basis functions have been determined, the polynomial curve for each segment can be calculated.
+The polynomial curves for all of the segments are then pieced together to form the final B-spline curve